Skip to content

 This chapter is about taking your attention back.
 Not as a discipline exercise.
 As a structural redesign.

 If you begin with a single, sustained focus (a walk, a book, a conversation, a piece of focused work), your brain enters a different mode.
 Calm, engaged, deep.
-And this mode carries forward.
-The rest of the day isn't automatically focused, but the baseline is higher.
+This mode carries forward.
+The rest of the day won't be automatically focused, but the baseline is higher.

 The second move: batch your communication.
-Most people process email and messages in real time, responding to each one as it arrives.
-This means every communication is an interruption that fractures whatever you were doing.
+Most of us process email and messages in real time, responding to each one as it arrives.
+Every communication becomes an interruption that fractures whatever you were doing.
 The alternative is to process communication in defined windows.
 Check email at 9am, 12pm, and 4pm, for instance.
 Check Slack at similar intervals.
 Outside those windows, the channels are closed.

 This will feel uncomfortable at first.
 You'll worry about missing something urgent.
 In practice, almost nothing is urgent enough that a two-hour delay matters.
-And the depth you gain between windows produces better responses anyway, because you're thinking clearly rather than reacting reflexively.
+The depth you gain between windows produces better responses anyway, because you're thinking clearly rather than reacting reflexively.

 The third move: protect deep work blocks.
 These are periods of 60 to 90 minutes where you work on a single task without interruption.
 No email, no phone, no open chat windows, no "quick questions" from colleagues.
 This is Perlow's quiet protocol adapted for individual use.